Factors Influencing Pricing Decisions: Is Your Pricing Manager Turning Into A Pricing Czar? 👨💼

 - Ask the Pricing Manager To Give You A Range of Pricing Options (not just 1 definitive answer)

 Achieving your desired pricing outcomes means exploring alternatives.
 Don’t just “Reject the pricing managers plan,” or “Defer the decision”.
-These actions give mixed messages to the pricing manager and makes them feel unsettled and unwanted.
+These actions give mixed messages to the pricing manager and make them feel unsettled and unwanted.
 Address your issues and problems with them.
 Work through their pricing solutions until you understand them, and then provide meaningful feedback.
 Options need to be explored and you have a part in creating them too.

-- Test Fences and Walls
+- Check Fences and Walls

 When a pricing leader cites lots of reasons for not doing things (for example, a real or imagined corporate policy), ask them: “Is it a wall (is it relatively immovable) or is it a fence (Can it be moved)?”